mountainkidai/rfSEClub/Programming/rust/content/003_data_types_scalars.md

     - Performance: Knowing types at compile time lets Rust generate efficient code.
     - Clarity: Types make your code self-explanatory and easier to maintain.

+## What is a type?

+- A type defines what kind of data a value represents and what operations can be performed on it.

+- Types give structure and meaning to data, helping the compiler catch errors and organize memory.

 ## Scalar Types

 - Scalar types represent a single value.